Reading

 How we teach children to read.

-The Reading Curriculum Pathway (above) identifies the core texts that are studied in each year group throughout the year.
+The Reading Curriculum Pathway identifies the core texts that are studied in each year group throughout the year.
 With reading being an important part of our curriculum and an integral part of all of our lessons, we ensure we use a structured approach to it.
-Our reading sessions are based around the 'reading to learn' approach (above) with age appropriate questions and opportunities for discussion.
+Our reading sessions, which we call 'Book Club', are based around the 'reading to learn' approach (above) with age appropriate questions and opportunities for discussion.

 We teach reading through: